EliseGarel/Neural-Network-model-for-complex-concentrated-alloys/README.md

 ## Python
 Python 3.8 was used to develop the neural networks models.\
 Installing the missing package can be done through anaconda with conda install <package> or through pip install <package>.
-One should install:
+One should probably add:
   - ``tensorflow`` : contains ``keras`` package, the functions of which allow to build a neural network models and to train it
   - ``pathos``: allow to execute task with parallel pool